johnsethsalazar/multiwidget-dashboard/README.md

 ## Files
 * index.html - HTML syntax used for the project.
 * styles.css - Style CSS Syntax used for the project.
-* script.css - JavaScript Syntax used for the project.
+* script.js - JavaScript Syntax used for the project.

 ## Project URL
 https://multiwidget-dashboard-johnsethsalazar.netlify.app/